Pranav122002/multi-gaming-chatting/README.md

 - *In-Game Chatbox is having some issues in the hosted project.
 So In-Game ChatBox is unavailable in hosted project for a while.
 This issue will be fixed as early as possible.

-Steps to run project :
+## Steps to run project :

-Open your terminal or vs code and write this commands -
+## Open your terminal or vs code and write this commands -
 1) git clone https://github.com/Pranav122002/multi-gaming-chatting.git
 2) cd multi-gaming-chatting
 3) npm install
 4) npm start

-open another instance of terminal and write this command for In-Game ChatBox
+## Open another instance of terminal and write this command for In-Game ChatBox
 1) cd multi-gaming-chatting
 2) node chat-server.js

-then go to localhost in your browser : http://localhost:3000/
+## then go to localhost in your browser :
+http://localhost:3000/